-Documentation Required for Authorization

-Initiation of Treatment with ABA
+Documentation required for authorization Initiation of Treatment with ABA

-All the following elements must be submitted with the authorization request:
+The following elements must be submitted with the authorization request:

-A signed and dated referral from a physician outlining the frequency and duration of treatment based on recommendations made in the ABA evaluation as well as the prescribing provider's own clinical judgement.

-The LBA must coordinate with the prescribing or other appropriate physician to document elements for initiation of ABA treatment which are not within the LBA's scope of practice.
+- A signed and dated referral from a physician outlining the frequency and duration of treatment based on recommendations made in the ABA evaluation as well as the prescribing provider's own clinical judgement. - The LBA must coordinate with the prescribing or other appropriate physician to document elements for initiation of ABA treatment which are not within the LBA's scope of practice.